stelar7/stelang/spec/buildtin.md

 .parse(text)

 .write(text)
-.write(Int[]) // writes the ints as binary, so 255 is written as the raw byte 11111111 .read()
+.write(num[]) // writes the numbers as binary, so 255 is written as the raw byte 11111111 .read()

 .parent()